castrike/thumbnizer/README.md

 - More functions. ( Crop image by %, add effects, rotate image )
 - Work as an API (Using API keys and stufff)

-All libraries and bundles included in the Symfony Standard Edition are released under the MIT or BSD license.

 Enjoy!